lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Distributed Execution.md

 sudo make install
 ```

 The above will create a program called `RTI` and install it at `/usr/local/bin/RTI`.
 Once this program is available in your path, you can compile and execute federated Lingua Franca programs using [Epoch, VS Code, or the command-line tools](/download).
+For more details, see the [README file](https://github.com/lf-lang/reactor-c/blob/main/core/federated/RTI/README.md).

 ## Minimal Example

-A minimal federated execution is specified by using the **federated** keyword instead of **main** for the main federate.
+A minimal federated execution is specified by using the $federated$ keyword instead of $main$ for the main federate.
 An example is given below:

 $start(Federated)$